 Art.1 – Basic principles of communication

 1.1 – Communication must be honest, true, clear and decent.
-Communication must avoid any element able to diminish the consumers’ confidence in communication, in general.
+Communication must avoid any element that might diminish the confidence consumers hold in communication, in general.

-1.2 – Communication must not exploit credulity, lack of experience or of knowledge of the consumers.
+1.2 – Communication shall not exploit credulity, lack of experience or of knowledge of the consumers.

-1.3 – Communication must avoid any statement or representation which may mislead the consumers, including by omission, suggestion, ambiguity or exaggeration, especially in terms of:
+1.3 – Communication shall avoid any statement or representation which may mislead the consumers, including by omission, suggestion, ambiguity or exaggeration, especially in terms of:

 a) the characteristics or effects of a product, such as: its nature, composition, method and date of fabrication, method of execution, field of use, efficiency and performance, quantity, geographical or commercial origin, availability, destination, technico-functional parameters, expected results due to its use or the results and the essential characteristics of tests or examinations carried on it, whether the product meets its purpose etc;